 Another important metric of Crohn’s medication efficacy is whether it obviates the need for surgery.
 A separate analysis was performed to ascertain whether patients in the SKIN or NOSKIN group had fewer surgeries with treatment.
-In order to ensure that the patients had equivalent surgical substrate, only patients with intact colons and small bowels prior to ustekinumab initiation were included in the study.
-As mentioned before, there were few patients, and therefore the differences in surgical procedure numbers in SKIN vs. NOSKIN followed the same trend as several of the other analyses.
-SKIN had a significantly lower percentage of surgeries than NOSKIN, but the P value was larger than 0.05.
+Again, SKIN had a lower percentage of surgeries than NOSKIN, but the number of events was low.

 Limitations

 Some limitations of this study stem from its retrospective design.
-In order to have pre and post values for all the variables, large time ranges had to be used.
+In order to have pre- and post- values for all the variables, large time ranges had to be used.
 The before group included all values from up to a year prior to ustekinumab initiation.
-The patient’s CRP’s and FCP could fluctuate significantly over this time.
-In addition, after values could also span large ranges with some people having FCPs obtained after 6 months and others after 1 year of treatment.
-In order to moderate these confounders, each patient’s FCPs in the pre group were averaged to obtain a single pre value per patient.
+The patient’s CRP and FCP values could fluctuate significantly over this time.
+In addition, the after- values could also span large time ranges with some people having FCPs obtained after 6 months and others after 1 year of treatment.
+In order to limit the noise from multiple measurements, each patient’s FCPs in the pre group were averaged to obtain a single pre value per patient.
 Post FCP, pre CRP, and post CRP were also averaged by patient.
 Since the report-based results could not be averaged as simply as numerical values, the overall severity of illness in the pre group was compared to the overall severity in the post group based on all the reports in each section.
-Another limitation of the Likert analysis was that different imaging modalities were sometime used; CTs were occasionally compared to MRIs.
+Another limitation of the Likert analysis was that different imaging modalities were sometimes used; while MRIs were generally used for patients under 35 years old, and CTs for patients over 35, CTs were occasionally compared to MRIs.
 These comparisons were allowed as long as the imaging was of the same regions of the body.

 While there overall seems to be a trend for improved response in the SKIN group, several of the individual metrics did not show statistical significance.
-This is most likely due to type II error as the sample sizes for many of the calculations were small.
+This is possibly due to type II error as the event rates for many of the complications were small.
 This is a single-center pilot study of a medication that was relatively recently introduced, thereby partially accounting for the small numbers.
 Furthermore, in order to help control for confounders all results were matched by patient for each analysis.
 This also decreased the sample size.

 Future directions

-Further studies could be performed to determine the mechanism of the differential effect of ustekinumab upon SKIN and NOSKIN patients; we would recommend matching with genetic data and cytokine profiles of patients with Crohn’s disease.
+Further studies could be performed to determine the mechanism of the differential effect of ustekinumab upon SKIN and NOSKIN patients; further work with genetic data and cytokine profiles of patients with Crohn’s disease could identify a subset particularly responsive to ustekinumab.
 In the future it would be beneficial to extend this study to a larger group of patients in multiple centers.
 If the analyses used in this study show significance with a larger number of patients, then it may affect Crohn’s disease management with earlier introduction of ustekinumab treatment for patients with concurrent skin disease.

 Conclusion:

-This study has demonstrated that ustekinumab may have a more pronounced effect on Crohn’s patients who have cutaneous manifestations or concurrent autoimmune skin disease.
+This study has demonstrated an association between a robust response to ustekinumab in Crohn’s disease and the presence of concurrent cutaneous manifestations of Crohn’s disease or concurrent autoimmune skin disease.

 References